Saltash railway station

 Saltash railway station (Essa) serves the town of Saltash in Cornwall, England.
-It is on the south side of the town between the Royal Albert Bridge which crosses the River Tamar and the Coombe Viaduct which spans a small tributary of the same river.
+It is on the east side of the town between the Royal Albert Bridge which crosses the River Tamar and the Coombe Viaduct which spans a small tributary of the same river.
 Trains are operated by Great Western Railway.
 The station is 251 mi 26 chain from via Box and Plymouth Millbay.
 The line singles at the east end of the station passing over the Royal Albert Bridge.